Long QT syndrome

 Doctors have described two forms of inherited long QT syndrome:

 - Romano-Ward syndrome.
-This more common form occurs in people who inherit only a single genetic variant from one of their parents.
+This more common form occurs in people who inherit only a single genetic variant from one parent.

 Additionally, scientists have been investigating a possible link between sudden infant death syndrome (SIDS) and long QT syndrome and have discovered that approximately five to 10 percent of babies affected by SIDS had a genetic defect or mutation for long QT syndrome.